Red Wine: Types, Benefits, Recipes and Side Effects

 In this article, we embark on a captivating journey through the world of red wine, unravelling the secrets behind its allure and delving into the fascinating characteristics that make it a beloved choice for wine enthusiasts worldwide.

 At present, over 10,000 different varieties of red wines are available globally.
 Around 50 varieties dominate today’s worldwide market share.

-Here’s a list of the top 6 red wines which can pair with different types of cuisines:
+Here’s a list of the top 6 red wines which can be paired with different types of cuisines:

 A native to Piedmont in Italy, Nebbiolo is a red wine with fruity cherry and raspberry flavours.
 It holds up well with fatty meats, sausages, braised ducks, and soft cheeses like full-fat feta or goat cheese.
 You can also try pairing it up with spicy Asian cuisines.

 One of the world’s most famous wines, Pinot Noir, is produced mainly in France.
 It is a versatile wine that goes well with meats, seafood, and even casseroles.
-It feels silky to the tongue and feels the lightest when consumed.
+It feels light and silky on the tongue

 Zinfandel is a grape primarily produced in California.
 It has a spicy taste with dominant berry flavours.
 Zinfandel wine is best when you pair it with beef and lamb kebabs or creamy portions of pasta, tuna, pizzas, and even lasagnas.